 The primary responsibility for determining, providing and financing benefits for municipal employees is and should remain the responsibility of local governments.
-Cities, as employers, are better suited to develop benefit packages which are sensitive local labor markets. city to labor employer-employee requirements and negotiations.
+Cities, as employers, are better suited to develop benefit packages which are sensitive to local labor markets, city labor requirements and employer-employee negotiations.